 "Garlic is to mashed potatoes what smoke is to pork."Meathead

-Potatoes are my second favorite food and they go great with my favorite food.
+Potatoes are my second favorite food and they are a wonderful side dish for countless BBQ and grilling main courses.
 I can eat them any way you can cook them.
 I recently had some great garlic mashed in a restaurant, without gravy, and they were so delicate, mellow, and sweet.
 Not that heavy G-A-R-L-I-C breath stuff.
 I immediately went to work trying to duplicate them.
 But I failed.
 I came close when I roasted the garlic first, but no cigar.
 That's because I didn't know the secrets to great garlic mashed until Chef Kurt Lucas of Organic Fresh Fingers taught me.
 He has been the Executive Chef at Oregon State University and he has worked for Michel Richard, the famous French Chef of Citronella in DC.

 The secret Chef Lucas taught me, is boiling the garlic to reduce its pungence and increase its mellow sweetness.
 And lots of butter.
 Most mashed potato recipes call for cream, half-and-half, or milk.
 This recipe is so good and creamy you don't need any cream in the mix or gravy on the table.
 But if you insist, you can mix in some cream or half-and-half, but taste it first!

 Another secret, I have learned the hard way, is to mash them only with an old fashioned wire potato masher or a potato ricer.
 Potatoes are about 80% water and most of the rest is starch.
 Most of that starch is trapped in little pillowlike granules.
 The spinning blades of a food processor, blender, or a mixer, can tear open those granules and produce gummy wallpaper paste.
 Whipped potatoes are another technique and another recipe.